 So, let’s say we want to play nice with the rest of nature.
 Let’s say we want public parks, yards and gardens which exist for more than show, spaces which support a diversity of life, steward our resources wisely and are a joy to the eye.
 We’ve got to change the existing lifeless paradigm of lawn and hedge and disposable annual flowers.

-- Bryan Welch By
+- By Bryan Welch

 The Posey homestead probably wouldn't strike most Americans as a vision of paradise.
 We lived on dunes dotted with creosote and mesquite bushes, cactus and yucca.
 Mostly, the land was bare sand.
 We had seven or eight inches of total precipitation a year...